prangonxD4375/Enhanced-Concrete-Autoencoder/README.md

 The custom cost function in the Concrete Autoencoder enhances the feature selection process by introducing a positive feature interaction term (
-C+ ) that identifies and penalizes duplicate or correlated features.
+C+ ) that identifies and rewards duplicate or correlated features.
 Complementing this, an exponential regularization term (C+ loss) with a temperature parameter ensures a balanced influence, preventing overfitting and guiding the model to dynamically adapt the importance of features during training.
 This approach facilitates the selection of a subset of the most relevant features, contributing to improved model performance across diverse scenarios and applications.